MaggieJian/Final-AI-Coursework/README.md

 Urban green spaces comprise pedestrian pathways, vehicle roadways, buildings, and patches of vegetation and water.
 Urban green spaces can be complex to classify if pedestrian pathways are woven around naturalistic designs often featuring variable topographies and towering skyscrapers.
 These objects can create shadows or complex visual features that make green spaces and roads difficult to distinguish.
 The use of machine learning that leverages satellite imagery could help to prevent accidents and could increase the efficiency of using automated vehicles to navigate roadways that rely on automated navigation systems.
 Driverless vehicle technology is currently facing significant investment in the south-eastern island country of Singapore (Ng and Kim, 2021).

 The Gardens by the Bay, located in Marina Bays area of Singapore, is home to conservation projects, tourist destinations, musuems and more.
-It serves to foster biodiverse cityspaces and to educate people about sustainability, benefitting the physical and mental health of locals and visitors.
-It is an important economic source that generates revenue from its annual 45 million visitors and tourists (Yale Center for Business and the Environment, 2024).
-Having been a host to many redevelopment projects over the last decade, it has undergone fast change in its land surface and coastline and it faces challenges such as erosion and land subsidence due to the rising sea level associated with climate change (Bai et al., 2023).
-Some key features of the area include:
+It is a diverse piece of land that serves to foster biodiverse cityspaces and to educate people about sustainability, benefitting the physical and mental health of locals and visitors.
+It is also an important economic source that generates revenue from its annual 45 million visitors and tourists (Yale Center for Business and the Environment, 2024).
+Having been a host to many redevelopment projects over the last decade, it has undergone fast changes to its land surface and coastline and faces challenges such as erosion and land subsidence due to the rising sea level associated with climate change, or the loss of vegetation due to fluctuating rainfall intensity (Bai et al., 2023).
+Changes to its land features can threaten local species populations and decrease the ability of plants to absorb CO2 from the densely populated city.
+These key features include:
 * Trees, grass, bushes, shrubs and reeds: catagorised in this project as 'green spaces'.
 * Artificial Lakes: hosting a range of insects and birds such as dragonflies and hummingbirds.
 Lakes are often inaccessible by vehicles and people, so from now on they will be catagorised within 'green spaces'.
 * Buildings: comprising residential areas, offices, shopping malls, hotels and various tourist attractions such as museums, glasshouses and the famous artificial 'Supertrees'.